johnston9/MS3-Shot-Caller/README.md

 [View the project live here.](https://ms3-shot-caller.herokuapp.com/)

-A web application for film production that provides a reliable all encompassing means of production collaboration from pre-production to post.
+A web application for film production that provides a reliable all encompassing means of production collaboration f rom pre-production to post.
 The app is designed to provide a simple streamlined means of communication through the different departments channels of film production.
 It allows both a general and specific means on searching and uploading communications and images to different departments.